ibm-cloud-docs/CDN/troubleshooting.md

 The `Access denied` message is seen when you're trying to reach a CDN using an incorrect protocol.
 Ensure that you're using `http` for CDNs created with HTTP protocol, or `https` for CDNs created with HTTPS protocol.

+**A possible redirect error:**

-The behavior of a URL redirecting to IBM Cloud CDN webpage is seen most often when the URL is incorrect for the protocol.
+The behavior of a URL redirecting to {{site.data.keyword.cloud_notm}} CDN webpage is seen most often when the URL is incorrect for the protocol.
 If your CDN is created with a protocol of HTTPS or HTTPS_AND_HTTPS, you must use the CNAME for access to your CDN.
 For example: `https://examplecname.cdnedge.bluemix.net` for HTTPS mappings or `http://examplecname.cdnedge.bluemix.net` or `https://examplecname.cdnedge.bluemix.net` for HTTP_AND_HTTPS mappings.

-The URL redirects to IBM Cloud CDN webpage in this case because both the protocol and domain are incorrect for the CDN's protocol.
+The URL redirects to {{site.data.keyword.cloud_notm}} CDN webpage in this case because both the protocol and domain are incorrect for the CDN's protocol.
 For a CDN created with HTTP as the _only_ protocol, it can be reached _only_ by means of the hostname.
 For example, `http://example.com`.